Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Related work

 \myparagraph{Domain adaptation.} A model trained on one domain usually does not perform well on images from another domain.
 Domain adaptation is a way to address the challenge and explicitly seeks to bridge the gaps between a source domain with labeled data, and a target domain without labels.
 One of the common solutions is to map both source and target domains to a common latent space~\cite{kamnitsas2017unsupervised, dou2019pnp, ganin2016domain, you2022incremental, wang2018deep}.
 By using image-to-image translation methods, generative adaptation methods have tried to match the source domains to the target domain~\cite{sandfort2019data, huo2018synseg, zhang2018translating}.
 Researchers have also proposed to operate in both feature and image space, leading to impressive results in cross-modality segmentation~\cite{chen2019synergistic, hoffman2018cycada}.
 For intra-modality scenarios, impressive performances have been obtained with test-time adaptation methods~\cite{karani2021test, he2021autoencoder}, requiring only light fine-tuning at test-time.

-\myparagraph{Synthetic training data.} Large amounts of high-quality labeled data are essential for the success of deep learning methods.
+\myparagraph{Synthetic training data and domain randomization.} Large amounts of high-quality labeled data are essential for the success of deep learning methods.
 It is always labor-intensive and costly to obtain high-quality annotations, especially for biomedical domains, which usually require domain knowledge and large amounts of work.
-Instead of using real data to train the networks, synthetic data can be introduced to increase generalization and robustness, either generated with physics-based models~\cite{jog2018pulse}, adversarial generative networks~\cite{frid2018synthetic, chartsias2017multimodal}, or conditioned on label maps~\cite{mahmood2019deep, isola2017image, billot2023synthseg}.
-These strategies can generate a large amount of training datasets with perfect ground truth without any cost~\cite{richter2016playing}.
-However, the generated synthetic images suffer from a ``reality gap''~\cite{jakobi1995noise} though they might look realistic.
+Instead of using real data to train the networks, synthetic data can be introduced to increase generalization and robustness, either generated with physics-based models~\cite{jog2018pulse}, adversarial generative networks~\cite{frid2018synthetic, chartsias2017multimodal, zhang2021datasetgan, li2021semantic, sushko2023one, tritrong2021repurposing}, or conditioned on label maps~\cite{mahmood2019deep, isola2017image, billot2023synthseg}.
+These strategies can generate large training datasets with perfect ground truth without any cost~\cite{richter2016playing}.
+However, the generated synthetic images suffer from a ``reality gap''~\cite{jakobi1995noise}.
+In neuroimaging, domain-randomization underpins a family of contrast-invariant methods that target an array of tasks (SynthSeg~\cite{billot2023synthseg, billot2023robust}, SynthSR~\cite{iglesias2023synthsr}, SynthMorph~\cite{hoffmann2021synthmorph}, SynthStrip~\cite{hoopes2022synthstrip}).
+By randomizing the training data, networks can experience a virtually infinite variety of intensities and artifacts, which helps to reduce overfitting and enhance generalization to unseen data.
+However, this augmentation technique relies on \emph{ad hoc} rules, which can constrain the diversity of shapes and artifacts generated.

-We develop a training procedure where synthetic examples, initially generated using \emph{ad hoc} rules, are enhanced through a trainable augmentation network.
-This augmented synthetic data is then employed to train a segmentation network.
-Instead of using a loss function that encourages the synthetic data to resemble real data (as in contrastive or adversarial methods), which risks disrupting the alignment between images and their label maps, we utilize a loss that encourages the augmentation network to produce samples that improve the segmentation network's performance on real data.
-This approach allows the segmentation network to indirectly benefit from small real labeled examples, without ever directly using these real examples in its training.